Ford's Chapel United Methodist Church: 1900–present

 In 1918 a choir bay was built where the Sunday school rooms in the front of the Church are now.
 At that time the back of the church was what is now the front.

 From 1963–1976 many structural changes took place at Ford's Chapel.
 The seating arrangement was reversed (making the front of the church as it appears today), the old choir bay was torn down and Sunday School rooms were added in the front, the annex was built (as a separate building and was not bricked), the sanctuary was bricked and the steeple was added with a bell installed in it.

 Also during the 1970s and 1980s, the inside walls of the building have been covered, carpet has been installed, a cooling and heating system has been installed, new pews have been installed, new lights have been installed and stained glass has replaced the old glass in the windows and even a new door has been placed at the entrance to the church.
 Indeed, the only visible part of the 1870 church is that the windows are in the same place and are the same size.

 In 2004, the congregation celebrated the opening of the new sanctuary and classrooms.

+On April 27, 2011, a tornado reached Harvest and destroyed the church's historic chapel, as well as its Family Life Center and steeple.